jaylordlagud2022/TestWork678954/README.md

 - A WordPress installation set up.
 - Access to the WordPress theme directory for your child theme.

+Additionally, you can choose to set up the project using **Docker** for a local development environment.

+---

 ## Setup Instructions

 ### 1. Clone the Repository or Copy the Files

-- Clone or copy the project files into your WordPress theme directory
+- Clone or copy the project files into your directory.
--

 ### 2. Install WordPress

 If you haven't already installed WordPress, you can follow the official instructions to do so: https://wordpress.org/support/article/how-to-install-wordpress/

+Alternatively, if you prefer to set up the project using **Docker**, follow the Docker setup instructions below.

+---

+### Docker Setup (Optional)

+If you'd like to run the WordPress project in a local environment using **Docker**, follow these steps:

+1. **Install Docker**:
+   - Follow the installation guide for Docker: https://docs.docker.com/get-docker/

+2. **Clone the Docker WordPress Project**:
+   - Ensure the `docker-compose.yml` file is in your project directory.

+3. **Start the Containers**:
+   - Navigate to the project directory in your terminal and run the following command:

+    ```bash
+    docker-compose up -d
+    ```

+4. **Access WordPress**:
+   - Once the containers are running, open your browser and navigate to `http://localhost:8080` to complete the WordPress setup.

+---

 ### 3. Enable the Child Theme

-- In your WordPress admin dashboard, go to **Appearance > Themes** and activate the storefront-child theme.
+- In your WordPress admin dashboard, go to **Appearance > Themes** and activate the `storefront-child` theme.

 ### 4. Custom Post Type & Taxonomy